MJWootton-Research/Macchiato/README.md

 mc.write(pn, overwrite=False, rp=None, altName=None)
 ```

-Note the parameters `overwrite`, `rp`, and `altName` are optional, and respectively control whether existing files can be overwritten (default value is `False`), a `list` object containing the simulation parameters written to the file (default value is `None`, resulting in the default parameters being used, see [Simulation Parameters](#simulation-parameters)), and the name given to the Petri Net in the file produced (default value is `None`, which results in no change in name).
+Note the parameters `overwrite`, `rp`, and `altName` are optional, and respectively control whether existing files can be overwritten (default value is `False`), a `list` object containing the simulation parameters written to the file (default value is `None`, resulting in the default parameters being used, see [Simulation Parameters](#simulation-parameters)), and the name given to the Petri net in the file produced (default value is `None`, which results in no change in name).

 #### Manipulating Petri Nets